 Revenue for 2023 came to $235,071, an increase of $9,067 over 2022.
 Expenses for 2023 came to $203,556, an increase of $2,371.
 Thanks to careful controls and cost-saving efforts by staff, expenses fell below budget by approximately $26,000.
 The Village experienced a net revenue of $32,124; additional grant income accounted for much of this revenue.
 As a result, the Village was able to continue to solidify its reserves.
 Building a reserve fund is a tough challenge for a relatively new organization such as the Village, but is crucial for financial security and sustainability for the future, particularly given the uncertainties of continuing grants from the DC government and foundations.

 Individual donations decreased from $62,119 to $54,307.
 Membership increased slightly, resulting in higher income from membership dues and grant income came in above budget as well.
-The Home Tour remains the most important fundraising event for the Village, bringing in 22,983, while the spring inaugural Art Exhibit brought in additional revenue and has been identified as a future source of additional revenue for the Village.
+The Home Tour remains the most important fundraising event for the Village, bringing in $22,983, while the spring inaugural Art Exhibit brought in additional revenue and has been identified as a future source of additional revenue for the Village.

 The Village is grateful for the support of the DC Department of Aging and Community Living, The Washington Home Foundation, Friends of Southwest DC, and the Southwest Community Foundation for their ongoing support.
 We were please to offer some new programming and other benefits thanks to these grantors.
 We also enjoyed a partnership with the Shakespeare Theatre Company, which provided complimentary tickets for two shows this year, a total of 80 tickets.